sebastien-zhou/documentation-ia-product/documentation/igrc-platform/collect-wizard/collect-wizard-generation.md

 ![Application model new](./images/new_appmodel.png "Application model new")

-This menu opens a dialog box to create an application model file with the extention `.appmodel`.
-This file contains all informtaion relating to the application model.
+This menu opens a dialog box to create an application model file with the extension `.appmodel`.
+This file contains all information relating to the application model.

 The `.appmodel` file must be located in the 'silos' folder.